What Is Stoneware?Last updated on 11/16/2021

 Stoneware vs Earthenware

-Earthenware is derived from clay and features a much more porous surface than stoneware.
+The difference between earthenware and stoneware is that earthenware is derived from clay and features a much more porous surface than stoneware.
 Additionally, it is fired at a lower temperature and must be glazed or painted before use.
 Earthenware is often a more economical choice of dinnerware, but it tends to chip and break much easier than stoneware.
 Similar to stoneware, earthenware has a rustic look to it.

 Educating yourself and your staff on the dinnerware you use in your commercial kitchen can help ensure you get the most out of your dishes and plates.
 Stoneware is a hearty, attractive choice for many establishments.
 Alternatively, some fine dining or contemporary restaurants may find its thick and earthy construction out of place.
 After learning the ins and outs of stoneware and how it compares to other popular dinnerware types, you can feel confident in deciding whether or not it’s the right dinnerware for you.